Explore the Conservatory

 Explore the Grounds | Take a stroll to theScotts Miracle-Gro Company Community Garden Campus, just a 5-minute walk from the main Conservatory building.
 Parking is available east of the Community Garden Campus.

 Do & See | Drop-in educational programs abound at the Conservatory on a daily basis.
 Check out what is in store when you visit:

 - The Hot Shop features daily Glassblowing Demonstrations between 11am–2pm by local, professional gaffers as they gather molten glass and transform it into a finished piece of blown-glass artwork.
 Every step of the process is described in informative, 25-minute sessions.
 The Hot Shop is open March–December.

-- Discovery Programs allow families to explore The Children’s Garden through self-guided nature activities and staff-led educational programs.
-From May—October, children and their caregivers dig into a different theme each week.
-Discovery Programs take place Monday–Friday from 10am–2pm and weekends from 10am–5pm.
+- Discovery Activities allow families to explore the Children’s Garden through self-guided nature and art activities.
+From April–October, children and their caregivers dig into a different theme each week.